-The first of the billionaire trips to space happened this week, with Richard Branson of the Virgin Group being the first person to ride into a space aboard a rocket he helped fund.
-Jeff Bezos, founder of Amazon, is supposed to ride in space in a a few days and then Elon Musk, founder of Tesla, is next later this year.
+The first of the billionaire trips to space happened this week, with Richard Branson of the Virgin Group being the first person to ride into space aboard a rocket he helped fund.
+Jeff Bezos, founder of Amazon, is supposed to ride in space in a few days and then Elon Musk, founder of Tesla, is next later this year.

 This news inspired this week’s song, “Out of This World.”

 They’ve had enough of this place

 They’ve got no time for skeptics or critics